spinnaker/spinnaker.github.io/setup/canary/index.md

 ## Provide the default metrics account

-Add the account name to use on your metrics provider.
+Add the account name to use for your metrics provider.
 This default can be overridden in [canary configuration](/guides/user/canary/config/).

 ```